FBI search of Mar-a-Lago: NARA actions to retrieve presidential records from Mar-a-Lago

+Partial return of records to NARA

 In January 2022, NARA retrieved 15 boxes of documents, gifts, and other government property from Mar-a-Lago that should have been transferred to NARA at the end of Trump's term.
 The boxes included documents from the CIA, the FBI, and the National Security Agency on a variety of topics of national security interest.
 Archivists and federal agents determined that 184 unique documents (totaling 700 pages) had classification markings, of which 25 documents were marked "top secret", 92 "secret" and 67 "confidential".
 This material included: